josdem/spring-boot-security/README.md

 Spring Boot Security
 ----------------------------

-This project shows how to use Spring Security in-Memory and Database authentication in a Spring Boot project
+This project shows how to implement in-Memory and Database authentication in a Spring Boot project

 #### To run the project